-The best online games give you a unique opportunity to get lost in worlds and experiences which are constantly evolving and expanding.
-As much as offline experiences are able to scratch a very different type of itch, there’s no denying the thrill that comes from joining millions of other players in a living, breathing world.
+The best online games give you a unique opportunity to get lost in worlds and experiences that are constantly evolving and expanding.
+As much as offline experiences can scratch a very different type of itch, there’s no denying the thrill that comes from joining millions of other players in a living, breathing world.

 So you don’t miss out on any of these fantastic experiences, we’ve compiled this list of the best online games.
 We’ve opened with a few free PC games (because who doesn’t love falling in love with a free game?), and then given a healthy mixture of MMO games, plus some FPS games, and overall we’ve got a healthy mixture of games that should tickle your interests, no matter what your taste in games.

 Why you can trust us ✔ Custom PC has over 20 years of experience testing hardware.
 We share honest, expert advice to help you buy the best.
 Find out how we test.